amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 Recommended Configurations
 **************************

-CNNs on IPU
+CNNs on NPU
 ===========

-The recommended quantization configuration for CNN models to be deployed on the IPU is as follows:
+The recommended quantization configuration for CNN models to be deployed on the NPU is as follows:

 .. code-block::